rheos/cryptowatch-discord-bot/ARCHITECTURE.md

 - **Connection Pool**: `database.py` - USE `self.bot.db`
 - **Engagement Stats**: `self.bot.db.get_member_stats()`
 - **Settings**: `self.bot.db.get_setting()` / `set_setting()`
+- **Settings Registry**: All settings must be registered in `settings_registry` table
+  - Settings must have valid `section_id` from `settings_sections` table
+  - New settings require migration to add to registry
+- **Migrations**: Use numbered migration files in `/migrations/`
+  - Migrations receive cursor object, NOT pool
+  - Run in order: 001 → 002 → ... → 007 (latest)
 - **DO NOT**: Create new database connections or pools
+- **DO NOT**: Modify database directly - use migrations

 ### API Endpoints (Web App)
 Located in `/cryptowatchtools/app/routes/api/`: